edgexfoundry/edgex-go/docs/getting-started/Ch-GettingStartedSDK-C.rst

 A Device Profile is a YAML file that describes a class of device to EdgeX.
 General characteristics about the type of device, the data these devices provide, and how to command the device is all provided in a Device Profile.
 Device Services use the Device Profile to understand what data is being collected from the Device (in some cases providing information used by the Device Service to know how to communicate with the device and get the desired sensor readings).
 A Device Profile is needed to describe the data that will be collected from the simple random number generating Device Service.

 #.
 Explore the files in the src/c/examples/res folder.
-Take note of the example Device Profile YAML file that is already there (ExampleProfile.yml).
+Take note of the example Device Profile YAML file that is already there (TemplateProfile.yaml).
 You can explore the contents of this file to see how devices are represented by YAML.
 In particular, note how fields or properties of a sensor are represented by “deviceResources”.
-Commands to be issued to the device are represented by “commands”.
+Commands to be issued to the device are represented by “coreCommands”.

 #.
 Download this :download:`random-generator-device.yaml <random-generator-device.yaml>` into the ./res folder.

 You can open random-generator-device.yaml in a text editor.
 In this Device Profile, you are suggesting that the device you are describing to EdgeX has a single property (or deviceResource) which EdgeX should know about - in this case, the property is the “randomnumber”.
 Note how the deviceResource is typed.